melissa-sa/melissa/examples/heat-pde-example/README.md

 USER_FUNCTIONS['draw_parameter_set'] # (mandatory):
 ```

 This function is used by Melissa launcher to draw the parameter sets of the simulations.
-It must return a Numpy array of floats of the size STUDY_OPTIONS['nb_parameters']
+It must return a NumPy array of floats of the size STUDY_OPTIONS['nb_parameters']

 ```python
 USER_FUNCTIONS['create_group'] # (optional):